-The remuneration, etc. (the compensation, bonuses and other property benefits received from the Company as compensation for the execution of their duties; hereafter the same), of Officers in the Company is comprised of monthly remuneration that is a fixed monthly amount, and a performance-linked stock-based compensation plan that is both a medium-term and long-term incentive.
+The remuneration, etc. (the compensation, bonuses and other property benefits received from the Company as compensation for the execution of their duties; hereafter the same), of Officers in the Company is comprised of monthly remuneration that is a fixed monthly amount, and a performance-linked stock based compensation plan that is both a long-term and medium-term incentive.
 Monthly compensation can be divided into basic compensation and variable compensation.
 Note however that Outside Directors are only paid basic compensation.

 The basic compensation is decided considering the gravity of the role and responsibility, regardless of the results or evaluation of performance.
 Variable compensation is determined each year based on the achievement rate of the fiscal year plan (consolidated operating income) in the previous fiscal year and the evaluation of personal performance in the previous fiscal year.
+Consolidated operating income was selected because it is an important indicator for measuring the performance of our business.
+The amount for